Human Resources ManagementAvailable Online

 Convenient, Focused Scheduling

-Ready to get started on your UIU Human Resources Management certificate?
-We’re ready to help you every step of the way.
+When you’re ready to apply for your bachelor’s degree in Human Resources Management, we’re ready to help you every step of the way.

 Earned your undergraduate degree in Human Resources Management?
 Consider UIU’s MBA or MPA programs to advance your career even further.

 - ^ Bureau of Labor Statistics.
 U.S. Department of Labor, Occupational Outlook Handbook, Human Resources Specialists. https://www.bls.gov/ooh/business-and-financial/human-resources-specialists.htm

 - ^ Bureau of Labor Statistics.
 U.S. Department of Labor, Occupational Outlook Handbook, Human Resources Managers. https://www.bls.gov/ooh/management/human-resources-managers.htm

 - ^ Bureau of Labor Statistics.
 U.S. Department of Labor, Occupational Outlook Handbook, Compensation and Benefits Managers. https://www.bls.gov/ooh/management/compensation-and-benefits-managers.htm